Skip to main content

 Over the long term, a consistent exercise regimen, particularly resistance training, leads to a significant reduction in baseline levels of pro-inflammatory cytokines.
 This systemic anti-inflammatory environment reduces a primary source of chronic stimulation to the HPA axis.

-The is no longer being constantly prodded by inflammatory signals, allowing it to return to a more stable, regulated state.
+The adrenal system is no longer being constantly prodded by inflammatory signals, allowing it to return to a more stable, regulated state.
 Furthermore, some research suggests that chronic exposure to elevated IL-6, either through disease or regular strenuous exercise, can blunt the HPA axis response, another adaptive mechanism to prevent over-activation.

 Long-term exercise attenuates systemic inflammation, thereby reducing a key driver of chronic HPA axis stimulation and promoting endocrine stability.